 Latitude Festival 2026 Guide

-A four-day camping festival where music meets comedy, theatre and arts in the woods of Henham Park, Suffolk.
+A four-day camping festival where music meets comedy, theatre, talks and family-friendly arts in the woods of Henham Park, Suffolk.

-Last updated: 24 January 2026.
-Lineup and travel guidance checked against the official Latitude site and Ticketmaster event pages.
+Last updated: 20 May 2026.
+Lineup, camping upgrades and travel guidance checked against the official Latitude site and Ticketmaster event pages.

 Quick links

-Lineup by day · Tickets · Overview · Who it’s for · Family-friendly · What to wear · Dates & location · Hotels · Getting there · First-timer tips · Common mistakes · What people say · Related festivals · Map · FAQs · Final booking links
+Lineup by day · Tickets · Camping upgrades · Overview · Who it’s for · Family-friendly · What to wear · Dates & location · Hotels · Getting there · First-timer tips · Common mistakes · What people say · Related festivals · Map · FAQs · Final booking links

 Guide by WarnFestivals Editorial Team.

-Last updated: 24 January 2026 — lineup, travel and entry info checked against the official festival site and primary ticketing pages.
+Last updated: 20 May 2026 — lineup, camping upgrades, travel and entry info checked against the official festival site and primary ticketing pages.

-Trust note: lineups and entry rules can change.
+Trust note: lineups, camping upgrades and entry rules can change.
 Always double-check the official lineup and FAQs before you travel, and only buy from official ticket links.

 Lineup by day (2026)